 SEO is a unique field of imperfect information and rapid change.
 If we don't constantly challenge our beliefs, we fall behind.
 That's why I built this guide around axioms.

 I will list evidence (mostly from Google statements) for and against each axiom to either confirm the belief or bust the myth.
 Nothing is black or white and many things depend on context.
-I'll also add my personal experience, which you should take it with a huge grain of salt.
+I'll also add my personal experience, which you should take with a huge grain of salt.

 Axiom: "It hurts to link out too much"

 This axiom could also be understood as "too many outgoing links decrease the chance of a web page ranking high for a target keyword".
-There is some residue confusion in the SEO space because Google changed its stance about this over the years.
+There is some residue confusion in the SEO space because Google changed its stance on this over the years.

 True: The webmaster guidelines recommend to "Limit the number of links on a page to a reasonable number (a few thousand at most)."

-False: an old Google blog post from 2008 says "Including too many links on one page confuses visitors (we usually encourage webmasters to not have much more than 100 links per page)."
+False: an old Google blog post from 2008 says, "Including too many links on one page confuses visitors (we usually encourage webmasters to not have much more than 100 links per page)."
 However, you will notice that the 100 links point was removed from the article it links to.

 Matt Cutts confirmed the old recommendation being outdated in a video from 2013 and that it's common for some pages to have 200,300, 400, or more links as long as they're valuable.